 Teresa K. Irish

 Born in Saginaw, MI, Teresa Irish is a 1984 graduate of Michigan State University.
 She has worked in higher education, the staffing industry, and most recently as a vice-president for a national home health & hospice company.
 Five-and-a-half years after finding her father’s WWII letters, Teresa brought A Thousand Letters Home to print.
 As the book’s author, publisher and distributor, this has truly been a labor of love.
-Teresa has been featured at over 170 venues and has appeared on ABC News, NPR, Veterans’ Radio, Frontlines of Freedom, The National Defense, and Military Author Radio.
+Teresa has been featured at nearly 200 venues and has appeared on ABC News, NPR, Veterans’ Radio, Frontlines of Freedom, The National Defense, and Military Author Radio.
 Teresa retired in April, 2012 to devote her time to sharing the journey of the letters and the accompanying message of citizenship in today’s world.
 Teresa lives Northville, MI and is married to COL Brad Foster, United States Army Reserve.

 To schedule Teresa for a speaking engagement, email: